onnx/onnx/docs/Installation.md

 ## Docker

-Docker images (CPU-only and GPU versions) with ONNX, PyTorch, and Caffe2 are availiable to quickly try [tutorials that use ONNX](http://pytorch.org/tutorials/advanced/super_resolution_with_caffe2.html).
+Docker images (CPU-only and GPU versions) with ONNX, PyTorch, and Caffe2 are available to quickly try [tutorials that use ONNX](http://pytorch.org/tutorials/advanced/super_resolution_with_caffe2.html).
 For the CPU-only version, simply run:

 ```
 docker run -it --rm onnx/onnx-docker:cpu /bin/bash